saplingphp/Sapling/README.md

 Bindings
 --------
-For each controller, and for each closure argument, a binding must be defined.
-Each binding describes from which parameter in the URI or from which key in the superglobal arrays the data should be pulled to feed its closure argument.
+For each controller, and for each closure argument, a binding must exist.
+Each binding describes from which parameter in the URI or from which key in the superglobal arrays the data should be pulled to feed the closure argument.

-### Defining bindings
+### Defining bindings explicitely
+Bindings can be explicitely defined by using the first argument of the `->execute($bindings, $closure)` method.

 For example, given the following controller :
 ```PHP
 <?php